 You may be panicking that your child will feel left out when the new baby arrives.
 But your babymoon may be able to put it in a different perspective!
 Your travels will show them how you have a separate relationship with your partner, with them, and with the baby in your belly.

-They will start to understand how each connection is different yet significant in their own ways.
+They will start to understand how each connection is different yet significant in its own way.
 Your child will see how your partner cares for you, perhaps holding your bag as you walk onto the plane.
 They will see how you smile when they hug you, feeling the relationship they cherish with you in their arms.
 They will witness you caring for your unborn, and you’ll be able to show them ways to adjust to a new baby in the home.

 4. It will be a ton of fun!!!

 That’s right!
-I’m encouraging you to travel with your child, the soon-to-be big brother or sister, because it will be fun!
+I’m encouraging you to travel with your child, the soon-to-be big brother or sister because it will be fun!
 Your child loves you and loves spending time with you.
 What better way for your family to enjoy each other in this current state than a babymoon?
 Your family dynamic will never be the same as it is now.
 So take advantage of it!
 It will also be the last time you will travel as a family of three.
-Also, the memories that you will make are priceless — the bookmark at the end of this chapter.
+Also, the memories you will make are priceless — the bookmark at the end of this chapter.

 For all the daunting tasks that seem to pile up toward the end of pregnancy, this checkmark on your list is one you will never forget.
 Grab your laptop, sit your firstborn in your lap, and get to planning your babymoon!
 This trip will help your child feel included, show them the importance of quality time, teach them about relationships within your family, and show them a great time!
 Enjoy your babymoon with your soon-to-be big sibling!